automationlogic/analytics-infra/README.md

 ## Overview

 Creates the Analytics project and all related infrastructure resources such as Pub/Sub topics and subscriptions, and BigQuery datasets.

-Also creates pipeline triggers for downstream services and apps.
+Creates pipeline triggers for downstream services and apps, as configured in `terraform.tfvars` (see [Configuration] (https://github.com/thundercomb/analytics-infra#Configuration) section).

 ## Prerequisites